AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 4. Reboot the console.

-5. The Home Menu UI has been restored.
+5. The Home Menu applet has been restored.

-## Restoring the Home Menu title - Method 2
+## Restoring the Home Menu Applet - Method 2

 <p class="note">
 If you've lost the <code>homemenu.cia</code> file from your SD Card and computer, follow this section.